Find a fulfilling career that does good

 Part 3:Can you change the world without changing job?

 Answer: With the right approach, you can make a major difference to the lives of others without changing job, or making a major sacrifice.
-You can do this by giving 10% of your income to the world’s poorest people, promoting important causes, or assisting others in having an impact.
+You can do this by giving 10% of your income to the world’s poorest people, promoting important causes, or helping others to have a greater impact.

 Learn about three ways to make a difference in any job: